atlassian/data-center-helm-charts/docs/docs/README.md

 !!! warning "Current Jira limitations"

-      At present there are issues relating to index replication with Jira when immediately scaling up from `1` to `>=3` Jira Pod's.
+      At present there are issues relating to index replication with Jira when immediately scaling up from `1` to `>=3` Jira Pods.

       * [Index replication service is paused indefinitely](https://jira.atlassian.com/browse/JRASERVER-72125)
       * [Automatic restore of indexes will fail ](https://jira.atlassian.com/browse/JRASERVER-62669)